AssureeServices/Qlik-Sense-Extension-Reload-Button/readme.md

-# Flip Switch
+# Reload Button

-Set a variable in Qliksense to true/false using checkbox.
+Set a variable in Qliksense to true/false using button.

 ## Table of Contents
 * [Screenshot](#screenshot)